prologic/prologic/README.md

 Dear follows,

-It is with regret that I _may_ seriously consider deleting all my repositories and forks and all soruce code I have ever written or contributed to via Github.
+It is with regret that I _may_ seriously consider moving all my repositories and forks and all soruce code I have ever written or contributed to via Github, off of Github and to my own Private Git Hosting.

 For why; please read [this Twt](https://twtxt.net/twt/xv2o3ua)